front-end-foundations/FlexNav/README.md

 }
 ```

-This has the advantage of being easier to read and understand.
+This has the advantage of being a bit easier to read and understand.

 ### Working with Objects

 <!-- (See `other/OBJECTS.js` using Quokka in VS Code.) -->

-We have seen that a NodeList is a collection of HTML nodes and that an Array is a collection of items.
-We can also use objects to store data.
+We can use JavaScript objects to store data.

+An object is a collection of key-value pairs.
+The keys are strings and the values can be any data type.

 We typically store objects in a variable.
-Objects can be identified by their use of curly brackets - "{ ... }" - as opposed to the square brackets - [ ... ] - used for Arrays.
+Objects can be identified by their use of curly brackets - "{ ... }" - as opposed to the square brackets - [ ... ] - used for Arrays and NodeLists.

 Use the browser's console to enter the following: